Lee182/OpenTorah/README.md

 $ sudo mongod --repair
 $ sudo service mongodb start
 ```
-(note for beginner a dollar sign means a refference to the shell or terminal)

 ## Start-up

 Navigate to the opentorah folder and run
 ```
 $ node app.js
-// the default express server is at http://localhost:5775
+// the default url is at http://localhost:5775
 ```
 In the url you can type localhost:5775/bookname/1?v=5
 <br />
 ## Express App Functionality (...So far)
 With the app
 ```
 localhost:5775/genesis                        // renders genesis 1
 localhost:5775/leviticus/19                   // renders leviticus chapter 19